 Tickets and Opening Hours for the Duomo Sites in Florence

-Admission to the duomo, which is frankly disappointingly bare inside, is free — the long queues are for security.
+Admission to the Duomo di Firenze, which is frankly disappointingly bare inside, is free — the long queues are for security.
 A surprisingly small number of visitors are allowed inside at any given time.
 Admission to the other sights requires tickets.
 Guided tours are optional but a good way to get direct entry into the Duomo and tickets for other sights during busy periods.

-In 2022, the previous system of combination tickets is returning to see the sites associated with the cathedral.
+In 2023, the previous system of combination tickets returned to see the sights associated with the cathedral — tickets are not sold for individual sites.
 Three passes are available (with the rivalry of the artists returning in the names of tickets):

 - Ghiberti Pass — baptistery, museum, Santa Reparata (crypt of the Duomo).

-- Giotto Pass — bell tower, baptistery, museum, Santa Reparata (crypt of the Duomo).
+- Giotto Pass — bell tower (time-slot reservation essential), baptistery, museum, Santa Reparata (crypt of the Duomo).

 - Brunelleschi Pass — dome (must be the first site visited!), bell tower, baptistery, museum, Santa Reparata (crypt of the Duomo).

-Tickets are sold on the official website where reservations for climbing the cupola may be made.
-No time-slot reservations or skip-the-line options are available to the other sites.
+Tickets are sold on the official website where reservations for climbing the cupola must be made for the Ghiberti Pass and a timeslot reserved for the bell tower for the Giotto Pass.
+(Brunelleschi Pass holders may enter the bell tower freely within 72 hours and no reservation is needed, or possible.)
+No time-slot reservations or skip-the-line options are available for the other sites.
 However, note that all passes allow easy entry into the Duomo (to see Santa Reparata) by entering the church from the entrance near the bell tower.
-Tickets are also available from the ticket offices near the baptistery and to the south side of the transept but online purchases are simpler.
+Tickets are also available from the ticket offices near the baptistery and to the south side of the transept but online purchases are simpler and the ticket prices are the same.

-Special deals such as the Firenze Card are not available (it should return later in the year).
-For admission tickets, there is really no need to use any intermediaries, except when taking full guided tours, or if the better cancelation conditions (and sometimes availability) of approved ticket resellers appeal.
+The Firenze Card is a wonderful savings deal with easy time-slot reservations for the Uffizi and Accademia but no longer includes the Duomo sights.
+For Duomo admission tickets, there is really no need to use any intermediaries, except when taking full guided tours, or if the better cancelation conditions (and sometimes availability) of approved ticket resellers appeal.

 Opening Hours of Duomo Sights in Florence:

-As before, admission to the Duomo remains free and without a ticket reservation option, while ticket reservations are obligatory and only possible for climbing the dome.
+As before, admission to the Duomo (cathedral) remains free and without a ticket reservation option, while ticket reservations are obligatory and only possible for climbing the dome and the campanile (during peak periods).
 The previous combination ticket system was reintroduced:

 - Duomo (Cathedral Santa Maria del Fiore) — 10:15 – 16:30, Monday to Saturday; closed Sunday except for services.